SwiftPackageIndex/SPIManifest/Sources/SPIManifest/Documentation.docc/Validation.md

 > Note: Make sure you run the command with Swift 5.7 or later.
 Your tools-version in the package manifest does *not* need to be set to 5.7 or higher.

+You can remove or comment out the plugin dependency after using it.
+It only needs to be present to enable the `package plugin validate-spi-manifest` command.

 ### Validation Executable